rjust/basic-stats/ASSIGNMENT.md

 3. **Check out the commit with tag *v1.0.0*** (`git checkout v1.0.0`), and compile and test the application again.  **All tests pass** on this revision.
 If that is not the case, you have done something wrong.

 4. **Determine** the
-**number of commits between tag v1.0.0 and HEAD** (the latest revision on main).
+**number of commits between tag v1.0.0 and the most recent commit on main**.
-Include v1.0.0 and HEAD when counting, and note the command(s) that you used to **automatically** compute this number.
+Include v1.0.0 and the most recent commit when counting, and note the command(s) that you used to **automatically** compute this number.

 5. Learn about the [git